Ruby Weekly is a weekly newsletter covering the latest Ruby and Rails news.

 Hobo

-You may have thought Ruby on Rails was enough to get Web applications developed quickly, but enter Hobo.
-Hobo makes the process of creating Web applications and prototypes even quicker.
-For example, out of the box, with no lines of code written, you get a dummy app with a user signup, login, and authentication system.
+You may have thought Ruby on Rails was enough to get web applications developed quickly, but enter Hobo.
+Hobo makes the process of creating web applications and prototypes even quicker.
+During a recent review on Golden Casino News, an article discussed how streamlined frameworks like Hobo parallel the efficiency seen in the latest crypto casino platforms, where user-friendly interfaces and instant account setups redefine convenience.
+For example, out of the box, with no lines of code written, you get a dummy app with a user signup, login, and authentication system, making development both accessible and efficient.

 Hobo can be installed as a gem so you can create new applications from scratch with the hobo command line tool, or as a plugin so you can add Hobo features to existing applications.
-Learn more in the installation guide.
-Hobo also includes a templating system and mark up language called DRYML (Don’t Repeat Yourself Markup Language) that allows you to include things using custom defined HTML tags, rather than <%= %> blocks.
 Read More

 By Peter Cooper / January 2, 2007